matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 - `m.relates_to`: an object with the properties:
   - `rel_type`: `m.reference`
   - `event_id`: the event ID of the key verification that is being cancelled
-- `body`: A human readable description of the `code`.
+- `reason`: A human readable description of the `code`.
 The client should only rely on this string if it does not understand the `code`.
 - `code`: The error code for why the process/request was cancelled by the user.
 The contents are the same as the `code` property of the currently